 When you are charged with a probation violation, you are going to receive a letter explaining the violation, and advising you of your court date.
+Those in Key West, FL, may want to reach out for assistance from a legal firm like SONNENKLAR LAW if they find themselves in trouble due to violating their probation terms.
 With some misdemeanor cases, and with most felony cases, if you receive that letter then you should expect that on that court date, the judge will conduct a bond hearing for the term.
 The judge will decide how much money you need to post for a bail bond to stay out of jail while your violation is pending.

 Will Someone Generally Be Arrested On The Spot For A Probation Violation?